TaiPhamD/EFIBootSelector/README.md

    - Restart To: This will change EFI BootNext variable and will immediately restart the computer.
 It will not change your default boot.
    - Change Default Boot: This will change EFI BootOrder variable only.
 The check box on the sub menu entry indicates your current default boot.
 This selection will not cause a restart of the computer.

+## future work

+- Build client that's compatible with Linux
+- Build client that's comapotble with MacOS.
+I am not sure if this is possible since I have not seen any macOS api that allows manipulation of EFI BootNext,BootOrder variables.
+ (Would love to hear feedback if there's away)

 ## build from source